ephedrandrox/balek/docs/quickstart.md

  - mongodb container for Digiscan Captures
  - nodejs container to run Instance

 The nodejs container also builds the minified version of the web interface and can take some time/resources.
 Once complete, you are ready to configure.
+If you are on a cloud platform you may want to build the containers on a more powerful virtual machine and then set to something smaller when running.

 ### Configure
 In order for Digiscan to communicate over HTTPS and establish a connection using secure websockets, it is necessary for the host to provide SSL Certificates.
 Creating your own certificates and configuring your devices to trust them is an option, but the procedure is outside the scope of this document.
-Having an internet facing host with a fully qualified domain name, we can use certbot to request trusted certificates from [Let's Encrypt](https://www.letsencrypt.org/)
+With an internet facing host and fully qualified domain name, we can use certbot to request trusted certificates from [Let's Encrypt](https://www.letsencrypt.org/)

 To set the configuration for *yourdomain.whatever.net* use the following command:

-    sh configureFor.sh yourdomain.whatever.net
+    ./util/certificates/get.sh yourdomain.whatever.net

 This will:
  - Run a certbot Docker container